8ctopus/php-benchmark/README.md

 }
 ```

-Which code is faster?

-Well the answer is not as obvious as it seems as it depends on the frequency of lines with zip downloads in the Apache log.
+ANSWER: Well the answer is not as obvious as it seems as it depends on the frequency of lines with zip downloads in the Apache log.
 If every line is a zip download `regex_1` is faster, while if zip downloads are more scarce then `regex_2` becomes faster.
 Here are the results:

     $ php src/Benchmark.php --custom --filter ~regex~